sc-ventures/cloudbreak-documentation/docs/delete.md

 2. Navigate to **Compute Engine** > **VM instances**.

-3. Select the instance that to delete.
+3. Select the instance that you want to delete.

 4. Click on the delete icon and then confirm delete.